JustinKumpePortfolio/Meme-Me-iOS/README.md

 ### List View Screen:
 - View a list of Memes you have created
 - Tapping on the image from the list will show a larger version of the image
-- Swipe left on the image from list to delete from saved images
+- Swipe left on the image from list to delete from saved Memes

 ### Grid View Screen:
 - View a list of Memes you have created